sahib/misc/performance/homework.typ

 by creating your complete folder structure and create stub methods and structs.
 Continue by writing comments for each of them.
 This will help you find issues early on.
 Design & document your serialization format next.

+*Tip 3:* If you would really jump right into benchmarking -- which I do not recommend! -- you can use my minimal, unoptimized attempt of a key-value store here: https://github.com/sahib/misc/tree/master/katta Use at your own risk.

 == Insertion